-- Employee Incident Report Form is filled out by employees or their supervisors to record the details of the work-related illness, injury, or an event that might have led to such injury or illness.
+- An Employee Incident Report Form is filled out by employees or their supervisors to record the details of the work-related illness, injury, or an event that might have led to such injury or illness.

-- Employee Self Evaluation Form is a document completed by the employee who assesses their personal achievements during the indicated period of time and discusses expectations moving forward.
+- An Employee Self Evaluation Form is a document completed by the employee who assesses their personal achievements during the indicated period of time and discusses expectations moving forward.

-- Training Evaluation Form is designed to provide helpful feedback on the performance of the trainee and improve coaching in a particular company.
+- A Training Evaluation Form is designed to provide helpful feedback on the performance of the trainee and improve coaching in a particular company.

 How to Review Employee Performance?